 In-depth investigation of one selected theme that engages students in the full range of advanced theological reflection-biblical roots, historical development, contemporary reinterpretations, implications for life-and includes attention to the trinitarian dynamic of Christian theology.
-Examples include Trinity, grace, and life in the Spirit; Christian anthropology; Christology; justice and the common good; etc. Capstone course for the major.
-Prerequisite: major, minor, or permission
+Examples include Trinity, grace, and life in the Spirit; Christian anthropology; Christology; justice and the common good; etc. Capstone course for the major; does not satisfy senior synthesis requirement.
+Prerequisite: major, minor, or permission.

-RS 480 Interdisciplinary Core Course 5

-Title and co ntent may change each term
+Title and content may change each term

 RS 491 Special Topics 2 to 5

 RS 492 Special Topics 2 to 5

 RS 493 Special Topics 2 to 5

 RS 496 Independent Study 2 to 5

 RS 497 Independent Study 2 to 5

 RS 498 Independent Study 2 to 5